 If you’re a soon-to-be mom preparing for the arrival of your baby, and you’re freaking out just a little bit, know that you are safe here.
 This is a safe space.
 I mean, this here blog is where I “freak out just a little bit”, like, ALL the time.
 So welcome, friend!
+I come with c-section tips!
+I know, I’m SUCH a good friend, right?

-Now, if your pre-birth freak outs are anything like mine was, you’re probably finding yourself scouring the internet for every drop of information that would give you some insight into your possible birthing experience.
+Now, if your “pre-birth freak outs” are anything like mine was, you’re probably finding yourself scouring the internet for every drop of information that would give you some insight into your possible birthing experience.
 I mean it’s practically science: you always feel a bit better when you know what to expect.

-In fact, knowing what to expect is what helped me through the birth of my boy via c-section.
+In fact, knowing what to expect has helped me through the birth of my boy via c-section.
 After reading numerous online articles and chatting to a few fellow moms who have been there (done that, got the bikini line scar?), I found myself more at ease and a lot more in control of my mental state.

 And now that I’ve experienced it for myself, I thought to share my c-section tips with you!
 (My toddler says that “sharing is caring”, so theresit.)
 Here are 10 c-section tips that you might want to know before going for the cut: